bazelbuild/bazel/docs/FAQ.md

 What's up with the word "Blaze" in the codebase?
 ------------------------------------------------

-This is an internal name for the system.
+This is an internal name for the tool.
 Please refer to Bazel as Bazel.